Basalt's Shoreline – Ruedi Reservoir

 Basalt's biggest recreation attraction, Ruedi Reservoir is just minutes away

-Suggestions for recreating around Ruedi include water skiing, sailing and kite surfing.
+Suggestions for recreating around Ruedi include water skiing, sailing, and kite surfing.
 For visitors arriving with sailboats in tow, the boat ramp is accessible through the Ruedi campground.
-There are no boat rentals in the area, however, stand-up paddleboards (SUPs) and all the necessary gear can be rented at Bristlecone Sports in Willits or through the well-stocked Shaboomie (find their current location at Shaboomie.com).
+There are no boat rentals in the area, however, stand-up paddleboards (SUPs) and all the necessary gear can be rented at Bristlecone Sports in Willits.
 Paddling Ruedi on a SUP is a great way to take in the scenery while playing in the cool waters.
-Shaboomie teaches SUP technique and also offers SUP yoga and fitness classes.
+Shaboomie teaches SUP techniques and also offers SUP yoga and fitness classes.

 Also worth trying — perhaps with the help of a guide from Basalt’s top-notch outfitters downtown at Taylor Creek Fly Shops or Frying Pan Anglers — is fishing.
 Troll the waters of Ruedi where the trout are plentiful or cast a line from the miles of shoreline.

-In winter, after the snow falls and the reservoir freezes to a thick sheet of ice, cut a hole, cast a line and pull out a huge surprise, like a magnificent Lake Trout.
+In winter, after the snow falls and Ruedi Reservoir freezes to a thick sheet of ice, cut a hole, cast a line, and pull out a huge surprise, like a magnificent Lake Trout.